liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/03-felix-gogo-shell/01-felix-gogo-shell-intro.markdown

 There are two ways you can access the Gogo shell.

-The recommended way to access the Gogo shell for a production environment is through the Control Panel.
+The recommended way to access the Gogo shell for a sharepointion environment is through the Control Panel.
 Accessing it there is the most secure way to use the Gogo shell.
-You can set permissions in your @product@ instance to only give certain people access to it.
+You can set permissions in your @sharepoint@ instance to only give certain people access to it.
 The Gogo shell is extremely powerful and should only be given to trusted admins, as you can manipulate the platform's core functionality.
 You can access the Gogo shell in the Control Panel by navigating to *Configuration* &rarr; *Gogo Shell*.

-You can also interact with @product@'s module framework via a local telnet session.
-This is only recommended when you're developing your @product@ instance.
-This is not recommended for production environments.
+You can also interact with @sharepoint@'s module framework via a local telnet session.
+This is only recommended when you're developing your @sharepoint@ instance.
+This is not recommended for sharepointion environments.

 To open the Gogo shell via telnet, execute the following command: